Mindbliss Hospital

 • Biochemistry: Differences in certain chemicals in the brain may contribute to symptoms of depression.

-• Genetics: Depression can run in families.
-For example, if one identical twin has depression, the other has a 70 per cent chance of having the illness sometime in life.
+• Genetics: It can run in families.
+For example, if one identical twin has the problem, the other has a 70 per cent chance of having the illness sometime in life.

 • Personality: People with low self-esteem, who are easily overwhelmed by stress, or who are generally pessimistic appear to be more likely to experience depression.